Last updated on March 27th, 2022

 As well as fishing from the actual beach or surf itself, areas of rough ground, marinas and around jetties/docks are all good spots to fish.
 In other words, you don’t need a boat to enjoy the great fishing the Caribbean has to offer.

-Let’s take a look at these surf and shallow water Caribbean species in a bit more detail, along with the baits and methods used to catch them.
+Let’s take a look at this surf and shallow water Caribbean species in a bit more detail, along with the baits and methods used to catch them.

 All snapper species can be caught using lures.
 Surface lures, diving crank-baits, spinners, spoons and soft plastic swimbaits will catch all manner of snapper species.
 Float fishing is also a very successful method when using baits such as live and dead fish and shrimp, as well as muscles and squid.